AlexHelsing/Seeed-Sentinel-Security-System/README.md

 - Android Studio
 - MQTT
 - Wio Seed Terminal with built-in sensors
-- External sensors such as a PIR motion sensor, RGB LED Stick, and a buzzer
+- External sensors such as a PIR motion sensor, buzzer.
 - MongoDB